informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[TMBC-Auth-Byz]**:
-The authenticated Byzantine model assumes that no node (faulty or correct) may break digital signatures and in addition to this, no assumption is made about the internal behavior of faulty full nodes.
-That is, faulty nodes are limited in that they cannot forge messages.
+The authenticated Byzantine model assumes that no node (faulty or correct) may break digital signatures, but otherwise, no additional assumption is made about the internal behavior of faulty full nodes.
+That is, faulty nodes are only limited in that they cannot forge messages.

 <!-- The authenticated Byzantine model assumes [TMBC-Sign-NoForge] and -->